ashish-nitt/SuryaInterview/iOS.md

 ```

 You are to cache this data locally on the device and render each of these items in a row inside a `UITableView`.

-## Writing exercise

-The point of this exercise is to benchmark your writing skills.

-Write an approximately 500 word article about something you're passionate about that’s technology related.
-It doesn't really matter what the topic is.
-For instance, you can write about a [language feature](https://www.mikeash.com/pyblog/friday-qa-2015-06-19-the-best-of-whats-new-in-swift.html) you like or dislike, something in the [news](http://david-smith.org/blog/2014/11/18/initial-impressions-for-watchkit/), [something](http://daringfireball.net/2014/11/native_apps_are_part_of_the_web) that you have an opinion about, etc.

 # Contact